 In a randomized clinical trial of 49 older adults, scientists from USC and the University of California, Los Angeles discovered that participants in the group-based mindfulness meditation program reported better outcomes than those enrolled in a group-based sleep hygiene program.
 The research indicates that focusing attention and awareness on the present moment without judgment or reacting to thoughts – as taught through mindfulness meditation – has positive effects not just on sleep but on daytime fatigue and depression, two conditions that often result from poor sleep.

-“We were surprised to find that the effect of mindfulness meditation on sleep quality was large and above and beyond the effect of the sleep hygiene education program,” said David S. Black, PhD, MPH, corresponding author of the study and assistant professor of preventive medicine, Keck School of Medicine of USC and Director of the American Mindfulness Research Association (goAMRA.org).
+“We were surprised to find that the effect of mindfulness meditation on sleep quality was large and above and beyond the effect of the sleep hygiene education program,” said David S. Black, PhD, MPH, corresponding author of the study and assistant professor of Population and Public Health Sciences, Keck School of Medicine of USC and Director of the American Mindfulness Research Association (goAMRA.org).
 Black concludes that “Mindfulness meditation appears to have clinical importance by serving to reduce sleep problems among the growing population of older adults, and this effect on sleep appears to carry over into reducing daytime fatigue and depression symptoms.”

 Fifty percent of adults over the age of 55 will experience sleep disturbances, which include trouble falling asleep and waking in the middle of the night.
 According to the National Sleep Foundation, the sleep needs of older adults do not diminish with age, and many older adults report dissatisfaction with their sleep and tiredness during the day.